I have struggled a lot with this question: how to generate a color palette and create some good dollhouse color schemes?

-Especially when I am working on my DIY dollhouse kits, oftentimes I do not like the colors and I want to hack everything.
+Especially when I am working on my DIY dollhouse kits, oftentimes I do not like the colors and I want to hack everything. (my gosh, that orange dollhouse furniture haha!)

 And today, we will dive a little deeper into this topic.